 Leica is known for their legendary, sleek, stylish and iconic cameras.
 The Leica Sofort Instant Camera is their instant objet d’art.
 Available in a variety of colors, its size is great for easy travel and it’s a fun way to add a lot of personality to your summer photos.
 Equipped with a 60mm f/12.7 Automatik Hektor lens, it can capture a group shot beautifully.
 If you’re looking for a more official group shot, flip your camera around for a selfie!
 The mirror on the front of the Sofort assures you can capture each face into the frame.
 You can purchase a pack of Fujifilm Instax Mini Film to start snapping instantly.

 Another colorful instant camera is the Fujifilm Instax Mini 70.
 The Instax Mini 70 is equipped with a selfie mode, a front-facing mirror and a variety of controls to set exposure levels and capture gorgeous snapshots.
 Place your Mini on a tripod, set the timer and you’re ready to shoot group shots with all your friends.
 The Instax Mini accepts the Instax Mini Film which has 10 shots per cartridge.

-This camera is a classic and proves there is nothing new about the instant camera craze.
-Manufactured in 1977, the One Step is a non-folding SX-70 inspired by its predecessor the Polaroid Land Camera.
+This camera has classic looks and proves there is nothing new about the instant camera craze.
+Manufactured in 1977, the One Step is a non-folding SX-70, inspired by its predecessor the Polaroid Land Camera.
 Though not equipped with a built-in flash (it originally used flash bulb bars), you can attach an electronic flash with a special flash bar connection for better lighting.
-SX-70 film is known for its slower development, so that gives you more time to try the creative fun of ‘Polaroid Manipulation’; this is the process of drawing on a Polaroid while the film is still developing.
+SX-70 film is known for its slower development, so that gives you more time to try the creative fun of Polaroid manipulation—this is the process of drawing on a Polaroid frame while the film is still developing.
 Let the artist in you shine!